Monument to the Conquerors of Space

 The Monument to the Conquerors of Space (Монуме́нт «Покори́телям ко́смоса», /ru/) is a giant obelisk in Moscow built in 1964 to celebrate achievements of the Soviet people in space exploration.
 It depicts a starting rocket that rises on its exhaust plume.

-The monument is 107 metres (351 feet) tall, has 77° incline, and is made of titanium.
+The monument is 107 meters (351 feet) tall, has 77° incline, and is made of titanium.
 The Memorial Museum of Cosmonautics is located inside the base of the monument.

 Location and surroundings

 The monument is located outside the main entry to today's Exhibition of Achievements of the National Economy (VDNKh), in the northeastern part of Moscow, near Prospekt Mira ("Peace Avenue").
 The easiest access is from the VDNKh subway station.

 Since the 1960s, this part of Moscow in general has had a high concentration of space-themed sights and names: besides the monument and the museum under it, the grand "Cosmos" pavilion in the Exhibition Centre displayed many artifacts of the Soviet space program.
 Many streets in the area have been named after the precursors of the space program (Nikolai Kibalchich, Friedrich Zander, Yuri Kondratyuk) and its participants (Sergey Korolyov).

 The Cosmonauts Alley south of the monument features busts of Soviet cosmonauts.